Thames River Police: Marine Police

 With the initial investment of £4,200, they took a lease of premises on the current site of Wapping Police Station and appointed a Superintendent of Ship Constables with five surveyors to patrol the river, day and night.
 These surveyors were rowed in open galleys by police watermen.
 They also had four surveyors visiting ships being loaded and unloaded, with ship constables (who were appointed and controlled by the Marine Police Force but paid for by ship owners) supervising gangs of dockers.
 A Surveyor of Quays with two assistants and thirty police quay guards watched over cargoes on shore.

 The force policed 33,000 workers in the river trades, of whom Colquhoun claimed 11,000 were known criminals and "on the game".
 The river police first received a hostile reception by those dockyard and wharf workers not wishing to lose an illicit income.
 A mob of 2,000 attempted to burn down the police office with the police inside.
 The skirmish that followed resulted in the first line of duty death for the new force with the killing of Gabriel Franks.
 Nevertheless, Colquhoun reported to his backers that his force was a success after its first year, and his men had "established their worth by saving £122,000 worth of cargo and by the rescuing of several lives."

 Thames River Police

 Word of the success of the Marine Police spread quickly.
 Colquhoun published a book on the Marine Police, Treatise on the Commerce and Police of the River Thames recommending a legislated fully government funded police force.
-The government passed the Depredations on the Thames Act 1800 on 28 July 1800 establishing the Thames River Police together with new laws including police powers.
+The government passed the Depredations on the Thames Act 1800 (39 & 40 Geo.
+3. c.
+87) on 28 July 1800 establishing the Thames River Police together with new laws including police powers.
 The force was responsible for offences committed on the River Thames, and in its vicinity, within the counties of Middlesex, Surrey, Kent, Essex, and the City and Liberty of Westminster and Liberties of the Tower of London.

-By 1829, the force had expanded to occupy three stations at Wapping, Waterloo, and Blackwall.

-In 1839, the Thames River Police amalgamated with the Metropolitan Police Service forming the Thames Division.
+By 1829, the Thames River Police had expanded to occupy three stations at Wapping, Waterloo, and Blackwall.
+Ten years later, in 1839, it amalgamated with the Metropolitan Police Service, becoming the latter's Thames Division.